lanl-ansi/PowerModels.jl/docs/src/formulations.md

 SOCBFPowerModel <: AbstractSOCBFModel
 ```

 For details on `AbstractPowerModel`, see the section on [Power Model](@ref).
+A more comprehensive list of supported formulation is documented in [Formulation Details](@ref).

 ## User-Defined Abstractions

 Consider the class of conic Models for power flow models.
-One way of modelling them in this package is through the following type hierarchy:
+One way of modeling them in this package is through the following type hierarchy:
 ```julia
 AbstractConicPowerModel <: AbstractPowerModel
 AbstractWRMModel <: AbstractConicPowerModel